 Channel Improvements Elements (Levees/Floodwalls and Channel widening elements)

-The construction of these elements began in 2017 and will continue through December 2018.
+The construction of these elements began in 2017 and is now completed.
 For more information about the project and what to expect during construction, View all information for this element, including the schedule, traffic impacts and construction updates

 The Santa Clara Valley Water District is preparing to begin construction work to widen and deepen existing channels along Permanente and Hale Creeks.
 Construction begins in May 2018 and lasts through the end of the year.
 A community information meeting was held for neighbors to learn more about the upcoming construction work, its impacts, and speak with the project team.
 The presentation from the meeting is available for viewing.